Cabins in Maryland

 Maryland’s 3,190 miles of shoreline and long riverfronts shape its natural appeal with sandy stretches and stellar sunrises.
 Charming old towns boast beautiful views and relaxing beaches as well as a healthy dose of American history, be it the origins of the national anthem or the Battle of Antietam.
 Though Annapolis is the state’s political capital, Baltimore is much larger, and both take many cultural and political cues from being a part of the National Capital Region and their proximity to Washington D.C.
 Many of the state’s claims to fame come from Chesapeake Bay, the water that nearly splits the eastern part of Maryland in two.
 From there we get the famed Maryland crab and other seafood that drive the local cuisine; the naval and civilian boating culture of Annapolis; and, of course, the scenic byways that weave across the water.

-When is the best time to stay in a vacation rental in Maryland?
+The best time to stay in a vacation rental in Maryland

 Most of Maryland experiences four classic seasons, with chilly, snowy winters and hot, humid summers.
 At the Chesapeake Bay beaches, the hot, humid summers are more tolerable, making it a big draw for people looking to cool off on their vacation.
 But for most of the state, late spring and early fall bring the most comfortable weather.
 Spring in Maryland brings out the blooms, and various cherry blossom and garden events lure visitors to admire the bright colors, while fall shows its own red, orange, and brown hues.
 Though western Maryland stays cooler year-round, the higher elevations receive more snow in winter, which attracts snowshoers and other winter sports enthusiasts.
 But even the eastern part of the state can see significant snowfall, resulting in cold, icy conditions that are best suited for exploring indoor attractions.